CtrlK

 Conciseness

-The skill is reasonably efficient but includes some unnecessary elaboration, particularly in the 'Avoid AI Slop' section with extensive font lists and the aesthetic philosophy explanations that Claude could infer from shorter guidance.
+The skill is mostly efficient but includes some unnecessary elaboration, particularly in the 'Avoid AI Slop' section and the extensive font listing.
+Claude already knows what Inter and Roboto are; the aesthetic philosophy sections could be tightened.
+However, the project-specific context (SplitHub, NFC interactions) earns its place.

 2 / 3